 In addition to the appropriate references, transcripts, and examination scores, applicants should send samples of their academic work in their field of interest.
 Personal interviews are strongly recommended.

 McGill’s online application form for graduate program candidates is available at www.mcgill.ca/gradapplicants/apply.

-The application deadlines listed here are set by the Department of Jewish Studies and may be revised at any time.
-Applicants must verify all deadlines and documentation requirements well in advance on the appropriate McGill academic unit's website; please consult the list at www.mcgill.ca/gps/contact/graduate-program.
+Application opening dates are set by Enrolment Services in consultation with Graduate and Postdoctoral Studies (GPS), while application deadlines are set by the Department of Jewish Studies and may be revised at any time.
+Applicants must verify all deadlines and documentation requirements well in advance on the appropriate McGill departmental website; please consult the list at www.mcgill.ca/gps/contact/graduate-program.

 Admission to graduate studies is competitive; accordingly, late and/or incomplete applications are considered only as time and space permit.